alljoyn/extras-webdocs/docs/learn/core/security2_0/hld.md

 ### Required Key Exchanges

-The framework requires either ECHDE_NULL or ECDHE_PSK key exchange for the claim process.
+The framework requires either ECHDE_NULL or ECDHE_SPEKE key exchange for the claim process.
 Once the application is claimed, only the ECDHE_ECDSA key exchange is allowed unless the policy allows for anonymous user; in such case, ECDHE_NULL is acceptable.